Prenatal physiotherapy – getting relief when you’re expecting

 Pregnant women who receive regular prenatal care have lower rates of complications, such as premature rupture of membranes, gestational diabetes mellitus and preeclampsia.
 They also tend to deliver their babies at full term with fewer interventions than those without prenatal physiotherapy.

-In addition, expecting mothers who undergo prenatal physiotherapy may experience less pain and discomfort after giving birth.
+In addition, expecting mothers who undergo prenatal physiotherapy in Brisbane may experience less pain and discomfort after giving birth.

 Physical discomfort during pregnancy